Affton School District: History

 The Affton School District, founded in 1855, offered its first high school courses in the basement of Mackenzie School in 1930.
 The first high school graduation was held in 1934.
 The original section of the now old Affton High School was completed in 1936.
 This building, located across the street from the current Affton High School, was used as the Sanders Work Activity Center, but has since been torn down and is now a senior-living facility.
 The current Affton High School was constructed on 22 acre of land in 1955.
 Several additions to the high school have added a new cafeteria, a second gym and a swimming pool, a new sports complex and a common area for student gatherings.

 Operations

-Students who are differently abled are referred to the Special School District of St. Louis County (SSD) facilities.
-Affton School District residents are zoned to Southview School (ages 5-21) in Sunset Hills.
+Students with disabilities are referred to the Special School District of St. Louis County (SSD) facilities.
+Affton School District residents are zoned to Southview School (ages 5–21) in Sunset Hills.